Macrometacorp/docs/docs/cep/reference/extensions/execution/edge-functions.md

 ## Example

-An example of Stream worker that uses Edge Function with a name `my-fn-name`:
+An example of Stream worker that uses edge function with a name `my-fn-name`:

 ```js
 @App:name("fx-1")